+35725368683

 2. Duties owed to clients and colleagues.

-Amongst lawyers, there must be respect and integrity.
+Respect and integrity must exist among lawyers.
 The legal profession is truthful, and the practice of law is an "art" based on legal science.

 Only licensed members of the CBA are allowed to Practice Law and offer legal services in Cyprus.
 Those include the below: